RailsEventStore/rails_event_store/railseventstore.org/source/docs/protobuf.html.md

+---
-# Using Rails Event Store with Protobuf
+title: Using Rails Event Store with Protobuf
+---

 Using RES with Protobuf or another binary serialization protocol might be a good idea if you want to share your events' data with another applications and micro-services.